ibm-cloud-docs/transit-gateway/adding-ca.md

 :   ID of the network connection.
 For `classic` connections, do not set a value.
 Use the CRN for all other network types.

 `--output json`
 :   Optional.
-Specify if you want the output to display in JSON format.
+Specify whether you want the output to display in JSON format.

 `--help | -h`
 :   Optional.
 Get help on this command.